dvcoders/intro-git/workshop/README.md

 `git commit -m "dev-b-branch-name to master"`

-And now you're done merging!
-Locally, that is.
+And now you're done merging (locally, that is)!
 Push those changes to github.

 `git push origin master`

-If you go to the pull request now, github should tell you the pull request was successful, and you can delete dev B's branch.
+If you go to the pull request now, Github should tell you the pull request was successful, and you can delete Dev-B's branch.

-Now if you look at your repository on github you should see there is only one branch -- master.
+Now if you look at your repository on Github you should see there is only one branch -- master.

---
-### Merging, Pull Request, and Forking Demo
-Speakers give demo on merging branches, Github Flow, and Forking.

-These are features unique to Github, so demoing them on Github makes a lot of sense!
+Hooray!